XLevi9/Mid-Term_GIGIH/README.md

 ### Video API
 #### GET All Videos
 - Endpoint: '/videos'
-- Deskripsi: Mengambil semua data video dari koleksi "Video".
+- Description: Retrieve all video data from the "Video" collection.
-- Response: JSON array berisi data-video.
+- Response: JSON array containing video data.

 #### GET Single Video
 - Endpoint: '/videos/:id'
-- Deskripsi: Mengambil data video berdasarkan ID yang diberikan.
+- Description: Retrieve video data based on the given ID.
-- Parameter: 'id' (ID video yang ingin diambil).
+- Parameter: 'id' (ID of the video to be retrieved).
-- Response: JSON objek berisi data video.
+- Response: JSON object containing video data

 ### Comment API
 #### GET Comments by Video ID
 - Endpoint: '/comments/:videoId'
-- Deskripsi: Mengambil semua komentar yang terkait dengan video tertentu.
+- Description: Retrieve all comments related to a specific video.
-- Parameter: 'videoId' (ID video yang ingin dilihat komentarnya).
+- Parameter: 'videoId' (ID of the video to view its comments).
-- Response: JSON array berisi data komentar.
+- Response: JSON array containing comment data

 #### POST Add Comment
 - Endpoint: '/comments'
-- Deskripsi: Menambahkan komentar baru ke koleksi "Comment".
+- Description: Add a new comment to the "Comment" collection.
-- Request: JSON objek dengan atribut 'name', 'comment', dan 'videoId'.
+- Request: JSON object with attributes 'name', 'comment', and 'videoId'.
-- Response: JSON objek berisi data komentar yang baru ditambahkan.
+- Response: JSON object containing the newly added comment data.

 ### Product API
 #### GET Products by Video ID
 - Endpoint: '/products/:videoId'
-- Deskripsi: Mengambil semua produk yang terkait dengan video tertentu.
+- Description: Retrieve all products related to a specific video.
-- Parameter: 'videoId'(ID video yang ingin dilihat produknya).
+- Parameter: 'videoId' (ID of the video to view its products).
-- Response: JSON array berisi data produk.
+- Response: JSON array containing product data.

 ## HOW TO RUN in Local
 To run the API locally on your machine, follow these steps: